 Is your experience too intrinsic or too extrinsic?

-If it is too extrinsic, black hat (e.g. focused on rewards and creating urgency) you may have create a lot of push for people to want to get that discount you offer, but then buyer remorse can set in and they back off.
-They do not feel in control and when users do not feel in control they will find a way to exit the experience.
+If it is too extrinsic, black hat (e.g. focused on rewards and creating urgency) you may have create a lot of push for people to want to get that discount you offer.
+But then buyer remorse can set in and they back off.
+Customers do not feel in control.
+When users do not feel in control, they will find a way to exit the experience.

-If your design, however, is too white hat, intrinsic (e.g. focused on making people feel special and in control) they may not feel any urgency to buy whilst they are on your site.
+What about the flip side?
+If your design is too white hat, intrinsic (e.g. focused on making people feel special and in control) they may not feel any urgency to buy.
 So they feel good about your product, but after a short while they will start to think about things they really should be doing rather than spending time on your site (like doing their taxes).